hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-openfoam.md

 (salome-install)=
 ### SALOME

-Similar to *TELEMAC*, the *SALOME* platform represents a powerful toolkit for generating computational meshes for *OpenFOAM*.
-Download *SALOME* from [salome-platform.org](https://www.salome-platform.org/downloads/current-version) for your distribution (here: *Linux Ubuntu*).
+Similar to *TELEMAC*, the SALOME platform represents a powerful toolkit for generating computational meshes for OpenFOAM.
+Download SALOME from [salome-platform.org](https://www.salome-platform.org/downloads/current-version) for your distribution (here: *Linux Ubuntu*).

-Unpack the *SALOME* package in a convenient folder (replace the `.tar.gz` file name with the one you downloaded):
+Unpack the SALOME package in a convenient folder (replace the `.tar.gz` file name with the one you downloaded):

 ```
 tar xfz SALOME-9.6.0-UB20.04-SRC.tar.gz